cirosantilli/linux-cheat/terminal.md

 and finally `<C-\>`.

-Now a core dump file named `core` should have been genarated in the current dir:
+Now a core dump file named `core` should have been generated in the current dir:

     less core

 This generated a file of 300K for me, so we can understand why they are disabled by default.

 The core file is binary.
-To interpret it you must have compiled the program with debugging information and then use gdb on the core file and the executable as:
+To interpret it you must have compiled the program with debugging information and then use GDB on the core file and the executable as:

     gcc -g -o myfile myfile.c
     gdb myfile core